Battle in Shakhtarsk Raion: Shakhtarsk

+According to Ukrainian military analyst Dmytro Tymchuk, capture of Shakhtarsk by Ukrainian forces would a necessary condition for disrupting communications between "DPR" and "LPR" along the H21 route.

 According to DPR forces, a National Guard convoy entered Shakhtarsk from the north on 27 July.
 Air raid sirens were heard, heavy fighting erupted, and street battles took place across the city.
 Insurgents attacked government forces from the south, but later retreated.
 Reinforcements from neighbouring Snizhne arrived to assist the embattled DPR insurgents.
 Subsequently, the Armed Forces of Ukraine said that they had captured Shakhtarsk.

+On 30 July a battallion of the 25th Airborne Brigade advancing from Debaltseve captured an outpost of the militants on the western outskirts of Shakhtarsk.
+Simultaneously, forces of the 95th Air Assault Brigade advanced towards Torez and Snizhne.
+Following several days of heavy street battles, units of the 25th Brigade found themselves isolated by terrorists, who used residential buildings to correct their fire.
+Together with elements of the 17th Tank Brigade, the battallion managed to break through the enemy lines and reached Blahodatne, losing two armoured vehicles in the process.
+In the aftermath, the 1st Battallion of 25th Brigade took part in the storming of Savur-Mohyla.

-Two days later, however, the DPR-affiliated insurgents said they had reasserted control over the city, and pushed Ukrainian forces to its outskirts.
+On 1 August the DPR-affiliated insurgents said they had reasserted control over the city, and pushed Ukrainian forces to its outskirts.
 They also said that a large amount of Ukrainian equipment was destroyed in the fighting.
 An insurgent ambush killed ten Ukrainian soldiers on 31 July.
 According to Ukrainian officials, mortars were used to attack the troops as they were re-deploying.

+By 2 August, Ukrainian forces had entered the peripherial areas of Shakhtarsk after performing artillery strikes against militants' positions in the city.
 Fierce clashes between government and insurgent forces continued in early August.
 Many civilians left their homes to escape the fighting, and whilst those that remained became emotionally distressed because of constant overnight artillery bombardment.
 Organization for Security and Co-operation in Europe (OSCE) monitors visited Shakhtarsk on 8 August.
 They said that the town was "deserted", and that no shops were open.
 According to local residents, water was only available for two hours a day, and electrical power and gas service were non-existent.
 There was damage from shelling across the town, and multiple residential buildings were seen destroyed.

-Insurgents fended off continued attempts by government forces in late August to remove them from Shakhtarsk.
+By mid-August, Ukrainian command had reported several times on the disruption of communications between militants on the borders of Donetsk and Luhansk regions.
+However, clashes in the area of Shakhtarsk continued.
+In late August militants continued to fend off attempts by government forces to remove them from the city.